STELLA-LYE/tp/docs/UserGuide.md

 > ℹ️ **Information:**
 > * Marks the student at the specified INDEX.
 The index refers to the index number shown in the displayed student list.
 The index must be a positive integer 1, 2, 3, …​
 > * All the fields should be provided, index, group, week, attendance.
-> * Since there are 13 weeks in total in a tutorial or lab, only 13 marks are available.
 > * Resize the TutorsContactsPro window to view the full 13 weeks attendance table.

+> 💡**Tips:**
+> * You can simply remark by overwritting the attendance <br>

 Examples:
-* `mark 1 g/TUT05 w/1 a/P` Marks the attendance of the 1st student in the list.
+* `mark 1 g/TUT05 w/1 a/P` Marks the attendance of the first student in the list.
 Marks `TUT05` week 1 attendance as present.
-* `mark 2 g/LAB05 w/1 a/A` Marks the attendance of the 2nd student in the list.
+* `mark 2 g/LAB05 w/1 a/A` Marks the attendance of the second student in the list.
 Marks `LAB05` week 1 attendance as absent as shown in the image below.

   ![result for 'mark 1'](images/markAttendance.png)